 We can all hope for the best but sometimes accidents happen and cars break down.
-Not only is this an important reason to buy short-term car insurance for your next trip but also why you should make sure to have a collection of emergency items at hand.
+Not only is this an important reason to buy temporary learner insurance for your next trip but also why you should make sure to have a collection of emergency items at hand.
 The last thing you want is to be on the side of the road with a dead phone, a flat tyre, and with no torch when it is dark outside so why not be prepared for all eventualities?
 With this in mind, we have put together the ultimate emergency breakdown kit for your car.
 Hopefully, these items will go unused but it’s better to have them and not need them than need them and not have them.

 Rechargeable power bank